Substra/substra-chaincode/README.md

 Chaincode for the Substra platform

-> :warning: This project is under active development.
-Please wait a while before using it...

 ## License

 This project is developed under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](./LICENSE) file.